FREE BOOK ON POULTRY PRODUCTION – COCKEREL, BROILER, LAYER AND BREEDER EGG PRODUCTION

 This has to do with the artificial means of raising chicks without a mother hen.
 In this situation, a machine called an incubator is used for this process.
-An advantage with the artificial method is its high production rate, and low mortality rate.
+An advantage of the artificial method is its high production rate, and low mortality rate.

 Poultry Feed Formulation

 Feed forms a substantial part of the expenses incurred on poultry farm business.
 This determines the profitability of the business.
-Chickens require adequate feeding, and the feed must contain the necessary minerals and vitamins necessary for proper growth, development and production.
+Chickens require adequate feeding, and the feed must contain the necessary minerals and vitamins necessary for proper growth, development, and production.
 Failure to meet this will result in stunted growth and malnutrition.

 For layers, feed rich in calcium is necessary for quality egg production.
-These can be gotten from crushed egg shells and snails.
+These can be gotten from crushed eggshells and snails.
 The feed should also contain proteins, vitamins, carbohydrates, clean water, feed additives which enhance the growth of the birds.